 Ben joined Watsi on March 18th, 2015.
 Five years ago, Ben became the 1023rd member to automatically support a new Watsi patient every month.
-Since then, 4,784 more people have become monthly donors!
-Ben's most recent donation traveled 7,600 miles to support Meskafera, 3-month-old from Ethiopia, to fund congenital anorectal malformation treatment.
+Since then, 4,978 more people have become monthly donors!
+Ben's most recent donation traveled 8,100 miles to support Harrison, a nine month old from Kenya, to fund a life-saving laparotomy.

 Meskafera is a baby boy from Ethiopia.
 He already loves to play and laugh with his mom and is exclusively fed breast milk.
 Meskafera has three older brothers and two older sisters.
 His mom is a house wife.
 His dad is a farmer who plants sweet potatoes in their garden to feed his children, with limited income.
 Meskafera was born with an anorectal malformation, a congenital abnormality that leads to a complete or partial intestinal blockage.
 He needs to undergo a series of procedures to eliminate bowel dysfunction.
 Meskafera is scheduled to undergo surgery to correct his condition on March 19th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,500 to cover the total cost of Meskafera's procedure and care.
 After his recovery, Meskafera will no longer experience bowel dysfunction or be at risk of developing health complications in the future.
 Meskafera's mom said, “It is my hope that my baby will get treated and be like other people.
 I will raise him well and educate him. ”